projecttacoma/cqm-reports/README.md

 Starting with version **2.0.0** released on !!date!!, cqm-reports versioning has the format **X.Y.Z**, where:

-* **X** maps to a version of QDM.
-See the table below to see the existing mapping to QDM versions.
+* **X** maps to a version of QRDA.
+See the table below to see the existing mapping to QRDA versions.

   | X | QRDA Cat 1 | QRDA Cat 3 |
   | --- | --- | --- |